SankaranarayananMurugan/spring-security-guide/22. Token Based Authentication/README.md

 }
 ```

-Finally we have to configure this API to be accessible for all.
+Finally we have to configure the REST API to be accessible for all.
 Let's create a constant for the API URL in `SecurityConstants`.

 ```java
 public static final String API_AUTH_TOKEN = "/auth/token";